The Online Guide to Lake Conroe, Texas

 Welcome to Lake Conroe!

 Lake Conroe is a 21,000-acre lake in Montgomery County, Texas.
-While the majority of the lake is in the unincorporated region of the county, only a small section sprawls into the city of Conroe.
-The lake runs through the East Texas Piney Woods forests.
+The local cities surrounding the lake are Conroe, Montgomery, and Willis.
+The lake runs along the wonderful Sam Houston National Forest.
 The lake has an overall good water quality, seeing an average depth of 20.5 feet and a maximum depth of 75 feet.

 Conceived in 1970 to serve as Houston’s alternate water supply, the lake was completed in January 1973 and filled on October 31, 1973.
 Since that time, it has been a popular stop for recreation.
 Lake Conroe is popular for fishing, particularly its well-known largemouth bass.
 Other popular fish species include bluegill, channel catfish, white bass and hybrid striped bass.
 Channel catfish are the most abundant species in the lake.

 Enjoy Lake Conroe, Texas!